The Old Glory Story

 For us, it’s all about hand crafting spirits the right way.
 In the case of our Tennessee Whiskey & Bourbon, that means using grains grown by the farmers we run into at the barbershop and never taking shortcuts.
-For this reason, our prized Tennessee Whiskey and Bourbon are a few years from release.
+We grind, cook, ferment, distill, & patiently age every drop of Tennessee Whiskey & Bourbon on-site.
 The oak barrels only ask for time to work their magic, and as a self-respecting Tennessee Whiskey distiller, we’re not about to mess with what works.

 If Whiskey doesn’t strike your fancy, we’ll be sure to convert you, but in the meantime we’ve developed a true Tennessee Vodka that’s sure to please.
 We start with a neutral base, but of course, us being proud Tennesseans “stock” just doesn’t cut it.
 In true Old Glory fashion, we send it through our copper pot still and carefully filter it through the same sugar maple charcoal used for our Tennessee Whiskey.
 The result?
 Well, let’s just say martinis and gimlets will never be the same.

 Now these spirits are just the tip of the iceberg.
 We wouldn’t be an “Artisan” distillery without expanding the horizons of spirits as we know them.
 Craft Breweries did for beer what Artisan Distilleries are doing for spirits.
 We guarantee you’ll be excited for what we have in store.

 Here’s to all the good times to come!
 Cheers!

 In the years it’s taken this venture to go from concept to reality, I’ve been referred to a few too many times as Mr. Cunningham.
 Mr. Cunningham is my Dad.
 And my Dad will even disagree with that and tell you Mr. Cunningham was my Grandfather.
 I started this company when I was 22 years old, and I’m simply Matt.